 Sun damage is also possible on cloudy days, as UV radiation can penetrate some clouds, and may even be more intense due to reflection off the clouds.

-Check out the free SunSmart app.
-The sun protection times show when the UV is forecast to be 3 or above, and this is when we need sun protection.
+The free SunSmart app shows us when the UV is forecast to be 3 or above, and this is when we need sun protection.

 2. A fake tan darkens the skin, protecting the skin from the sun.